frankshearar/Home/NuGet-Account-Deletion-Workflow.md

 1. The account is deleted immediately - the user is logged out and will no longer be able to login with the same credentials
 2. https://www.nuget.org/profiles/username redirects to the ghost account profile
-2. the username is stored in a non-retrievable form (this is to ensure compliance with privacy guidelines)
+3. the username is stored in a non-retrievable form (this is to ensure compliance with privacy guidelines)
-3. The account will be removed as the owner from all associated packages
+4. The account will be removed as the owner from all associated packages
-4. All orphaned packages will be re-parented under the ghost account and the and the author field will be overwritten with "Deleted User"
+5. All orphaned packages will be re-parented under a ghost account and the author field will be overwritten with "Deleted User"

 ###Ghost Account (Deleted User)
 1. The username for the ghost account will be "Deleted User"